vardhin/vardhin/README.md

 **Psychology:** Understanding what makes humans tick
 **Philosophy:** Optimistically charging ahead, using setbacks as a sculptor's chisel

-**Current linguistic adventure:** Learning Tamil, because every language is a new way to think.
+**Current linguistic adventure:** Learning Tamil, because every language is a new way to think, and damn this unlocked a horizon for me.

 ---